310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Tsukasa %}
-Good lord.
-Neglecting to return a book is so ill-mannered.
+Goodness' sake… Neglecting to return a book is so ill-mannered.
 And it just *had* to be under my name, too…
 {% endbubble %}

 {% bubble Shinobu %}
 <th>(This voice sounds like Suou-kun.
 Hmm, I see — it seems like he’s here to return a book.)</th>

-<th>(I feel awkward staying hidden, but this doesn’t seem to be the right mood for a conversation, so I’ll stay still and wait until he leaves.)</th>
+<th>(I feel awkward staying hidden, but this does not seem to be the right mood for a conversation, so I’ll stay still and wait until he leaves.)</th>

 <th>(…Wahhh!?
 Oh no, I left my box on the floor!
 If he discovers it, he’ll immediately find it suspicious.
 I must quickly retrieve it—)</th>